-A new breed of crisis: war and warming collide in Afghanistan
+A new breed of crisis: War and warming collide in Afghanistan

 Hoshmand is now scrambling to emigrate elsewhere.
 His visa in Tajikistan expires in a matter of weeks.
 “My only hope is the ozone community, the Montreal Protocol community, if they can support me,” he said.

-Afghanistan’s geography is a study of extreme hazards, from the glacier-peaked Hindu Kush mountains in the north to its melon farms in the west to the arid south, stung by dust storms.
+Afghanistan’s geography is a study of extreme hazard, from the glacier-peaked Hindu Kush mountains in the north to its melon farms in the west to the arid south, stung by dust storms.

 Climate data is sparse for Afghanistan.
 But a recent analysis based on what little data exists suggests that a decline in spring rains has already afflicted much of the country, but most acutely in the country’s north, where farmers and herders rely almost entirely on the rains to grow crops and water their flocks.